-The soup comes together in just about 30 minutes, with the ingredients simmering in a large pot then blended until smooth and creamy.
-I stir in a little heavy cream at the end for a silky finish, but it’s totally optional.
-Topping it off simply with some grated parmesan, crushed oregano, and crispy sage leaves.
+The soup comes together in just about 45 minutes, with the ingredients simmering in a large pot and then blended until smooth and creamy.
+I like to stir in a little heavy cream at the end for a silky finish.

 Spicy Tomato Soup with Garlic Cheese Bread

-a simple, versatile spicy tomato soup with a side of very indulgent garlic cheese bread
+a creamy, spicy tomato soup with a side of herby garlic cheese bread

 Spicy Tomato Soup